REMAR-Project/web-api/README.md

       "statuscode": 200
     }

-You can call the users route as follows:
+You can call the auth route to get an access token as follows:

     $ curl -H "Content-type: application/json" localhost:5000/api/0.1/auth -X POST -d @testdata/user.json